zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### messages.commands.excel `String`

-Defines the text of "Export to Excel" button of the grid toolbar.
+Defines the text of the "Export to Excel" button of the grid toolbar.

 #### Example